benjamincrozat/content/posts/laravel-podcast-season-6-episode-8.md

 ## Introduction

-I just finished listening to the latest episode of the Laravel Podcast, Season 6 Episode 8, and there's a lot to unpack here.
+I just finished listening to the latest episode of the Laravel Podcast (you can do the same [here](https://laravelpodcast.com/episodes/cashier-vs-spark-pest-vs-phpunit-and-how-we-manage-remote-teams)), Season 6 Episode 8, and there's a lot to unpack here.
 Hosted by [Matt Stauffer](https://mattstauffer.com) and [Taylor Otwell](https://x.com/taylorotwell), this episode dives into some of the freshest developments of Laravel the ecosystem.
 Let's break down what they discussed.

 ## FrankenPHP: a game changer?